 All grant applications are means tested, unless the applicant is a disabled child.
 The test will calculate what contribution, if any, an applicant might have to make towards the cost of any proposed works.
 Currently there is a maximum grant aid limit of £30,000 towards proposed work, over and above the contribution of an applicant (if any).

-When you apply to MVDC for a Disabled Facilities Grant, checks will be made that the proposed works are:
+When you apply to MVDC for a DFG, checks will be made that the proposed works are:

-MVDC needs to be satisfied about each of these matters and can refuse the Disabled Facilities Grant if the scheme does not meet these requirements.
+MVDC needs to be satisfied about each of these matters and can refuse the DFG if the scheme does not meet these requirements.